seontechnologies/playwright-utils/README.md

 This will automatically:

 - Bump the version according to your selection
-- Build and publish the package
+- Build and publish the package to GitHub Packages
-- Create a git tag and commit
+- Create a git tag and release branch
+- Create a pull request for the version change
-- Push everything back to the repository
+- **Important**: You must review and merge the PR to complete the process

 ### Publishing Locally